apify/apify-cli/docs/installation.md

 **`Dockerfile` field**

-If you specify the path to your Docker file under the `dockerfile` field, this file will be used for actor builds on the platform.
+If you specify the path to your Docker file under the `dockerfile` field, this file will be used for Actor builds on the platform.
 If not specified, the system will look for Docker files at `.actor/Dockerfile` and `Dockerfile` in this order of preference.

 **`Readme` field**